canonical/kafka-operator/docs/explanation/cryptography.md

 Clients can authenticate to Apache Kafka using:

 1. username and password exchanged using SCRAM-SHA-512 protocols
-2. client certificates or CAs (mTLS)
+2. client certificates or CA (mTLS)

 When using SCRAM, usernames and passwords are stored in Apache ZooKeeper to be used by the Apache Kafka processes, in peer-relation data to be used by the Apache Kafka charm and in external relation to be shared with client applications.
 Starting from revision 168 of Charmed Apache Kafka, Juju secrets are used for storing the credentials instead of plain text.